gusat/predict-cust-churn/README.md

 ## Notebook Usage

-The main notebook `churn_nbk.ipynb` showcases the process of churn prediction using a dataset.
+The main notebook `churn_nbk_v15.ipynb` showcases the process of churn prediction using a dataset.
 The following libraries are used in the notebook:

 - shap
 - joblib